rberenguel/sbt-ifttt/README.md

 ```
 to any file ending in `.sbt` (custom is `global.sbt`) in `~/.sbt/1.0/`.

+# Why

+This was inspired by the following tweet by Rúnar Bjarnason:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Just another day at the office. <a href="https://t.co/1iaPzIjQYj">pic.twitter.com/1iaPzIjQYj</a></p>&mdash; Rúnar (@runarorama) <a href="https://twitter.com/runarorama/status/988460928298569728?ref_src=twsrc%5Etfw">April 23, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+At the time I was running very long computations with Spark, and wanted to be
+notified on my watch when the cluster was finished and ready for the next step.
+Long `sbt` builds/assembly/test only seemed a natural extension once I got IFTTT
+working, and since I had never written a plugin, this was as good a first time
+as any.

 # Caveats

 This is the first time I tried to write a plugin, so it can probably be improved